CodeBerserkers888/AntyPayload-SecureProcessMonitor/README.md

     pip install -r requirements.txt
     ```

-3. **Run the script**: To start the script, enter the following command in the command prompt:
+3. **Run the script**: To start the script, navigate to the `src` directory and enter the following command in the command prompt:
     ```sh
     python security_monitor.py
     ```